Saturday, January 31, 2015

 # # #

-"Idiot!" cried Victor Hugo he heard that Ferré had given Thiers the high-profile martyr he sought:
+"Idiot!" cried Victor Hugo he heard that Ferré had given Thiers the high-profile martyr he sought, used again and again:

 Photomontage by Ernest-Charles Appert, février 1872 / zoom